yalmip/yalmip.github.io/_pages/solvers.md

 A recommended installation if you mainly intend to solve semidefinite programs, and some LPs and QPs, is [MOSEK](/solver/mosek).
 As semidefinite progrmming alternatives [SEDUMI](/solver/sedumi) or [SDPT3](/solver/sdpt3) are good choices.

-If you solve non-trivial linear and quadratic programs (and nonconvex problems via [BMIBNB](/solver/bmibnb), a dedicated LP/QP solver is recommended.
-Most examples in this Wiki have been generated using the [MOSEK](/solver/mosek) and [GUROBI](/solver/gurobi).
+If you solve non-trivial linear and quadratic programs (and nonconvex problems via [BMIBNB](/solver/bmibnb),) a dedicated state-of-the-art LP/QP solver is definitely recommended.
+Most examples in this Wiki have been generated using [MOSEK](/solver/mosek) and [GUROBI](/solver/gurobi).
 These solvers have academic licenses giving access to full unlimited versions.
-[MOSEK](/solver/mosek) is a great general solver, but for MILPs [GUROBI](/solver/gurobi) typically has fthe upper hand.
+[MOSEK](/solver/mosek) is a great general solver, but for MILPs [GUROBI](/solver/gurobi) typically has the upper hand.

-If you intend to solve large problems or other problem classes, you are advised to download several solvers to find one that works best for your problem.
+If you intend to solve large or generally chellenging problemss, you should install several solvers to find one that works best for your problem.

 And finally, there are no free lunches and you get what you pay for (unless you're in academia!).